morpho-org/pre-liquidation/README.md

 The `PreLiquidationParams` struct includes a `preLiquidationOracle` attribute, allowing pre-liquidation using any compatible oracle.
 This oracle should implement [Morpho's `IOracle` interface](https://github.com/morpho-org/morpho-blue/blob/main/src/interfaces/IOracle.sol) and adhere to the behavior specified in the interface natspec.
 It's possible to use the corresponding market oracle or any other oracle including OEV oracles.

+### PreLiquidationAddressLib

+PreLiquidation contract addresses are generated using the CREATE2 opcode, allowing for deterministic address computation based on pre-liquidation parameters.
+The [`PreLiquidationAddressLib`](./src/libraries/periphery/PreLiquidationAddressLib.sol) library provides `computePreLiquidationAddress` function, simplifying the computation of a PreLiquidation contract's address.

 ## Getting started

 ### Package installation